Thomas Clayton (American football): Seattle Seahawks

 Clayton was claimed off waivers by the Seattle Seahawks on August 3 and then released prior to the start of the season.

-Third stint with the Browns
+Cleveland Browns (third stint)

 Clayton signed with the Browns on November 1, 2011, after Montario Hardesty tore his calf muscle.

 Arizona Cardinals

 Clayton signed with the Arizona Cardinals on July 31, 2012.
 He was waived/injured on August 24, 2012.